Best Diet for Hermann's Tortoise

 Hermann's Tortoise Nutritional Profile

 The Hermann's Tortoise has specific dietary requirements shaped by its Small-Medium (6-8 in) build and calm temperament.
 With a typical lifespan of 50-75+ years, long-term nutritional planning is essential to maximize quality of life.
 Hermann's Tortoise's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger reptiles.
 Choose nutrient-dense formulas designed for small reptiles.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Hermann's Tortoise to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Hermann's Tortoise to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Hermann's Tortoise